-Ascot Volunteer Bureau – uses the Twenty Sixteen theme, the 20th most popular theme.
+Ascot Volunteer Bureau uses the Twenty Sixteen theme, a currently popular theme.

-Sunningdale Parish Council – uses Twenty Fourteen, the 5th most popular theme.
+Sunningdale Parish Council uses Twenty Fourteen, another popular theme.
 It is categorised as a magazine theme.

-SADGA (Sunningdale & District Gardening Association) – uses Twenty Ten, a general purpose theme.
-It has been the most popular theme which has now been retired (i.e. it is not available to new users).
+SADGA (Sunningdale & District Gardening Association) uses Twenty Ten, probably the most popular theme which has now been retired (i.e. it is not available to new users).
 SADGA makes heavy use of the blogging capability with a large number of pictures.

-Emma King Barrister – used the Twenty Fifteen theme (12th most popular), a theme which is aimed at smaller devices such as tablets.
+Emma King Barrister initially used the Twenty Fifteen theme which is aimed at smaller devices such as tablets.
 It has now switched to the Franklin theme.

 If you are a small local non-profit making organisation